Strawberry Banana Smoothie Bowls

 • Customize it!
 Add your favorite nut butter or peanut butter or a handful of frozen veggies (cauliflower, zucchini, spinach, kale) to make the smoothie even more filling and packed with nutrition.

 • Save leftovers in ice cube molds to use in smoothies later this week/month or freeze into popsicle molds.
-The popsicles are extra fun when you have toppings added to the smoothie bowl leftovers.

 • If you are using whey protein, add 2-3 tablespoons of rolled oats to get the right texture.